NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 Exceptions to this rule are:

 - when you encounter one of the bugs from a nix tool.
 In each of the tool specific instructions, known problems will be detailed.
 If you have a problem with a particular tool, then it's best to try another tool, even if this means you will have to recreate a lock file and commit it to nixpkgs.
-In general yarn2nix has less known problems and so a simple search in nixpkgs will reveal many yarn.lock files commited
+In general yarn2nix has less known problems and so a simple search in nixpkgs will reveal many yarn.lock files committed
 - Some lock files contain particular version of a package that has been pulled off npm for some reason.
 In that case, you can recreate upstream lock (by removing the original and `npm install`, `yarn`, ...) and commit this to nixpkgs.
 - The only tool that supports workspaces (a feature of npm that helps manage sub-directories with different package.json from a single top level package.json) is yarn2nix.
 If upstream has workspaces you should try yarn2nix.